If you are applying for the part-time course or from outside the UK/EU, click apply now.

 Please note, this course is under review.
 The course title and modules are subject to change.

-By your final year you will create a professional portfolio and undertake a major project which is shown to the public at our on campus Degree Show.
-You may even have the opportunity to take your work to London.
+In your final year you will create a professional portfolio and undertake a major project which is shown to the public at our Degree Show on campus.

 Teaching is almost entirely practical and studio based, supported by lectures, seminars, tutorials, e-learning and independent learning.
 Assessment is almost totally through coursework.